 Daphne studied writing at NYU, and Stony Brook Southampton under the instruction of Emily Mann, where she was awarded the 2010 playwriting prize and scholarship.
 As an actor she studied at the LaGuardia High School of Performing Arts, the Lee Strasberg school, the Steppenwolf School, and the Piven Theatre, and acted professionally from age four.

-Though primarily a writer, Daphne works as a multidisciplinary artist, regularly collaborating with other artists both as creator and re-creator, with a focus on pushing the boundaries of storytelling.
+Daphne works as a multidisciplinary artist, regularly collaborating with other artists both as creator and re-creator, with a focus on pushing the boundaries of storytelling.
 She currently splits her time between New Orleans and New York City.